 Primaverii Palace – although not as large as a proper ‘palace’, Palatul Primaverii (in translation, the Palace of Spring) was the grandiose and luxury filled mansion that served as residence to the Ceausescu family.
 It is now operating as a museum and it is open for visitors.

-4. Churches and Religious Monuments of Bucharest Self Guided Tour
+4. Churches and Religious Monuments of Bucharest Self Guided Walking Tour

 Romanians are very proud of their Orthodox heritage and religion is well represented in every city’s landscape.
 While in Bucharest, you can take the time and visit some of the most important and historically representative religious buildings.